What are the benefits of studying off-campus?

 Most programs will simply send a transcript of your grades for the study-abroad semester directly to the SNU Registrar.
 Some coursework may apply directly to your major, some to general education requirements, and the remainder as elective credits.
 Since this is different with each major and with each study abroad program, these details will be worked out in consultation with your advisor and the director of the CGE.

 My advisor can’t answer all of my questions about studying off-campus.
 What should I do?

-Tell your advisor to contact Dr. Don Dunnington, director of the CGE.
+Tell your advisor to contact Professor Eileen Ruger, Director of the CGE.

 Back to top